By Cassidy Hough

 “Whether or not it will become a pest is another question entirely,” he said.
 “But it will probably migrate into fruit plantings, especially grapes.”

 Spotted lanternflies don’t fly far, but they lay eggs everywhere.
-The DNR asks travellers to check cars, trailers, firewood and outdoor equipment for signs of the bug before leaving an area.
+The Department of Natural Resources asks travelers to check cars, trailers, firewood and outdoor equipment for signs of the bug before leaving an area.

 Any sightings of the spotted lanternfly should be reported to the Michigan Department of Agriculture and Rural Development.